USU National Center for Disaster Medicine & Public Health to Lead International Humanitarian Relief Workshop

 March 22, 2024 by Hadiyah Brendel

-The National Center for Disaster Medicine and Public Health (NCDMPH), a center at the Uniformed Services University (USU), has taken over the direction of the long-running international Health Emergencies in Large Populations (HELP) course.
+The National Center for Disaster Medicine and Public Health (NCDMPH), a center at the Uniformed Services University (USU), has taken over the direction of the long-running international Health Emergencies in Large Populations (HELP) Workshop.

 The training brings together participants representing civilian and military organizations from 14 to 16 strategically prioritized countries in the Indo-Pacific region.

-Previously, the Center for Excellence in Disaster Management and Humanitarian Assistance (CFE-DM) hosted the course in partnership with the International Committee of the Red Cross (ICRC) and the University of Hawaii.
+Previously, the Center for Excellence in Disaster Management and Humanitarian Assistance (CFE-DM) hosted the Wworkshop in partnership with the International Committee of the Red Cross (ICRC) and the University of Hawaii.
 Created in 1986, the training resulted from collaboration between the ICRC, the World Health Organization, and the University of Geneva.

 A group of people standing together in front of two staircases.